SSWConsulting/SSW.Rules.Content/rules/autocorrect-in-outlook/rule.md

 type: rule
-title: Do you know how to use Autocorrect in Outlook to insert common links you often send?
+title: Do you use Autocorrect in Outlook to insert links?
 uri: autocorrect-in-outlook
 authors: